denog/routing-bcp/personal-filters/wtremmel/README.md

 ## Explanation of filter

 1. We block all RPKI invalid prefixes.
 1. This policy is applied to both IPv6 and IPv4 neighbors.
 Reason: With BGP you can easily announce IPv4 prefixes over an IPv6 session and vice versa.
-So from you cannot know from the type of session what prefixes need to be checked.
+So you cannot know from the type of session what prefixes need to be checked.
 1. *ipv4-unwanted* contains the following:
     - prefixes and more specifics of them are blocked
     - no default route